Panzhihua: Archaeology

 Bronze Age cultural remains are representative of various types of bronze artifacts.
 Under the jurisdiction of Panzhihua City in Yanbian, Miyi and Renhe District, archeologists have collected nearly 20 bronze artifacts.
 Most of the dig sites were tomb sites excavated specifically for funerary objects.
 Practical objects were found that can be divided into three categories.
 Weapons such as bronze swords, bronze spears, and bronze Ge, tools such as copper axes, copper knives and copper hoes, and decorative objects like copper bracelets were found.

 The objects were similar to those of western Yunnan province, reflecting ethnic group similarities.
 The relics date from the Warring States ~ Western Han period.

 Tourism resources

 The landscape is dominated by natural areas.
 Attractions include a red cell spa, the Cave Stone Forest, the Jinsha River and Hai lake.
+In recent years, the Panzhihua government has been working on the development of the Sunshine Recreation Project to attract more tourists to Panzhihua for their winter vacations.

 Cycas forest

 Cycas first appeared some 280 million years ago in the Permian period.
 They consist of some 110 species.
 In 1971, Sichuan Agricultural Science and the original forest vegetation Panzhihua aerial survey, found more than 100,000 specimens.
 It is the highest altitude Cycas forest, hosting the largest number and size of specimens.
 This forest consists of an endemic species, Cycas panzhihuaensis.